My eyes for beauty pine (2021) – 2′

 Ivy, Chief of Trees it is (2019) – 2’30

-A carol for Granta Chorale to be premiered at their concert A Christmas Garland in Corpus Christi College Cambridge on 12th December.
+A carol for Granta Chorale, premiered at their concert A Christmas Garland in Corpus Christi College Cambridge, and now published by Multitude of Voyces in their third volume of sacred music by women.
 There is a rich medieval tradition of texts discussing the merits of holly or ivy, or pitching the two against each other in a contest; this anonymous 15th-century text clearly favours ivy.
 The musical setting is very simple, with a repeated choral refrain and brief verses for pairs of soloists.

 Dance The Seven Seas (2018) – 4′